Do Membership Inference Attacks Work on Large Language Models?: Implementation details

 \subsection{Benchmark Details}

 We sample 1,000 members and non-members from each target domain from the Pile train and test sets, respectively.
 We do the same for the aggregate Pile experiment, except we sample 10,000 members and non-members each from the complete Pile train and test sets.
 We sample documents greater than 100 words and truncate them up to 200 words from the beginning to create our benchmark examples.
-Previous work~\cite{shi2023detecting} observes that sample length correlates with performance, so we bound the sample length to reduce its impact while picking a reasonable threshold so that our samples are likely to contain ample signal.
+Previous work~\citep{shi2023detecting} observes that sample length correlates with performance, so we bound the sample length to reduce its impact while picking a reasonable threshold so that our samples are likely to contain ample signal.
+While further increasing the length of samples could yield greater MIA performance, such an experiment is orthogonal to the ones we conduct; inherent differences in LLM training and MI evaluation would still impact evaluation on longer texts.

+We follow the same pipeline when generating the benchmark for targeting the \datablations\ models, picking members and non-members from the C4 train and validation sets, respectively.

-For our additional decontamination, we follow~\cite{bff2023}, which uses a bloom filter to check for \ngram\ inclusion.
+For our additional decontamination on Pile benchmarks, we follow~\cite{bff2023}, which uses a bloom filter to check for \ngram\ inclusion.
 We keep the default filtering settings of $n=13$ and a threshold of $\leq80$\% overlap.
 Further details about setting up the bloom filter can be found in Appendix~\ref{subsec:appendix-ngram-overlap-implementation}